Looking for ways to learn or improve your face to face selling skills? You’ve come to the right place!

 “Some customers just want to browse.
 I’ll sell more if I wait for them to come to me.”

-On the flip side, some new to face to face selling think ANY active sales will be interpreted as pushiness by the potential customer.
+… You don’t want to err on the side of passivity!
+Some new to face to face selling think any active sales will be interpreted as pushiness by the potential customer.
 Wrong!
 True, sometimes if you approach a potential customer to ask if you can assist them, you will get a ‘no, not right now.’

 That’s ok!
 It’s still important you actively show your availability to assist.
-The second the customer decides they want help, they might not come to you for it if you haven’t communicated you are there for them.
+The moment a customer decides they want help, they might not come to you for it if you haven’t communicated you are available for them.
 Further, initiating with a potential customer still gives you the chance to offer helpful information that might push them towards a sale, such as letting them know about any promotions you are having.

 Have more than one face to face selling goal

-For more on how to decide on sales goals, check out our course: “Face to Face Selling for the Nervous and Confused!”
+For more on how to decide on sales goals, check out our course: Tradeshow Basecamp™

 One of the main reasons your face to face selling skills should include creating more than one sales goal is this.
 A ‘no thanks’ in sales is sometimes a ‘maybe.’
 What do you do then?